"I really hate throwing away some of my sourdough starter when I feed it. Isn't there something else I can do with it, instead of just ditching it?"

 Absolutely.
 Adding sourdough to a recipe is simpler than you might think – so long as you choose the right recipe, and understand how to do it.

 First off, let's get past the romance of sourdough starter – its history, the way it bubbles and grows, its "geographic" range of flavors – and get down to basics.
-Sourdough starter is equal parts (by weight) flour and water/alcohol, with a bit of organic acids, friendly bacteria, and yeast thrown in.
+Sourdough starter is equal parts (by weight) flour and water/alcohol, with a few organic acids, friendly bacteria, and yeast thrown in.

 Why alcohol?
 Because as the starter ferments, yeast gives off tiny bits of alcohol (in addition to those flavorful organic acids).